brentgroves/status/2024/week12.md

 - OIDC/PKCE Authentication Flow works with HTTP Get/Post requests
 - OAuth2 Authorization Flow with HTTP Get/Post requests works fine with Office 365 work accounts but is beyond me for Office 365 personal accounts.
 We were able to retrieve an access token from the Graph Explorer that will work with HTTP Get/Post requests for even Office 365 personal account.

+## Notes

+- You can use a basic office 365 account from an azure account but it is considered an external user not in the tennant so when registering an app you must use the common not tenant endpoints and allow all organizations to access.

+## Flow charts and diagrams in Markdown
 - **[ER diagrams in Markdown](https://mermaid.js.org/intro/syntax-reference.html)**

 ```mermaid